santabasnet/Code-BootCamp-C-and-CPP/README.md

 We use multi-files project for the component development, i.e. multiple part of codes are organized through headers and their respective file sources.

-For further details, please go through this pdf[].
+For further details, please go through this pdf[https://github.com/santabasnet/Code-BootCamp-C-and-CPP/blob/main/bootcamp-eec-doc.pdf].